 Behind Stadiou, on Panepistimo street, were still more neo classical buildings from the 19th century, including the Academy, the old University, and the Library.
 I was particularly interested to see an eye hospital dating from 1843, allegedly built to treat the huge number of eye problems caused by the dust from all the building work at that time, as Athens was transformed from a tiny city of just 10,000 citizens into the capital of the new Greek State.
 As we walked towards Omonia Square, at the top of the triangle of central Athens, Diana explained how that transformation happened – and how the plans changed.
 Originally, the palace was marked to be built at Omonia Square, with a view to the sea to the right, the Acropolis straight ahead, and the Olympic stadium to the left, but when there weren’t enough funds to pay off the existing landowners, those plans were scrapped and the proposed city layout revised.
 Instead, Omonia is now an interesting public space dominated by the decaying presence of two abandoned, once-grand hotels, with a fantastic view straight down the main road to the Acropolis – Athens’ beautiful star attraction which seemed to follow me around the city.

-(Cameras aren’t generally allowed inside the museum, so I couldn’t take any pictures, but photographer Nick Koutourinis has a very good gallery which you should take a look at here.)
+(Cameras aren’t generally allowed inside the museum, so I couldn’t take any pictures).

 From the German to the Ottoman occupation, we descended further into the city’s history next, exploring the antique district of Psirri.
 Here was where I fell in love completely with Athens: a colourful neighbourhood of sloping, winding streets designed to channel rainwater, maze-like narrow alleyways, crumbling Ottoman mansions, Byzantine churches, funky bars decked out in streamers for carnival, and street art.
 Lots and lots of street art, with some incredible murals dominating the sides of buildings, and fabulous smaller paintings tucked into just about any available spot.
 This was a vibrant district with a clash of cultures and histories, where a lazy, Mediterranean atmosphere vied with a modern, trendy vibe.
 One street was completely festooned by strips of lights in hundreds of different lampshades overhead, while another was lined with yellow and black images portraying the old Greek mafia – a bizarre but menacing gang whose ‘uniform’ included a black jacket with only one sleeve, and a long twirly moustache that wouldn’t look out of place in Shoreditch.
 It was a cool, fun and enticing place to explore, brilliantly modern at the same time as being beautifully antique.
 I loved it!